 On CD, Mr. Webster can be heard as the baritone soloist in Roberto Sierra's "Missa Latina," with the Milwaukee Symphony Orchestra, and in Händel's "Messiah," with the Cathedral Choir of All Saints, (Albany, NY), as well as in the roles of Chief Justice and Bardolph in Gordon Getty's opera "Plump Jack," with the Bayerische Rundfunkorchester, and as Happy in Puccini's "La Fanciulla del West," with the Frankfurt Opera.

-A native of Medina, New York, Mr. Webster currently resides in Munich, Germany.
+A native of Medina, New York, Mr. Webster currently resides in Berlin, Germany.